 Introduction

 Urban tree canopies increase the livability of cities by providing environmental and psycho-social benefits to the urban habitat.
-Urban trees both increase the perceived quality-of-life of the inhabitants of urban centers and increase the price evaluation of consumers which may aid in driving economic activity for local businesses (Wolf 2003).
 From an environmental standpoint, the urban canopy provides shade on hot summer days, reduces the effects of the urban heat island by releasing water vapor during the process of evapotranspiration and shading heat-reflecting surfaces, and reduces the potential for nuisance flooding and other runoff-related issues by intercepting and storing a percentage of rainfall from storm events (Kueheler et al. 2017, Xiao and McPherson 2016).
-Because excessive runoff is correlated to increased cost of infrastructure maintenance, soil erosion, and contaminant flushing which degrades the quality of urban aquatic environments, the National Academy of Engineering urges cities around the world to develop green infrastructure practices such as the restoration of the urban tree canopy, to address the consequences of increased runoff volume and intensity while increasing the livability of urban centers (National Academy of Engineering 2008).
+Additionally, urban trees increase quality-of-life for city inhabitants.
+Wolf (2003) showed that urban trees both increase the perceived quality-of-life of the inhabitants of urban centers and increase the price evaluation of consumers which may aid in driving economic activity for local businesses.
+Because excessive runoff is correlated to increased cost of infrastructure maintenance, soil erosion, and contaminant flushing which degrade the quality of urban aquatic environments, the National Academy of Engineering urges cities around the world to develop green infrastructure practices such as the restoration of the urban tree canopy, to address the consequences of increased runoff volume and intensity while increasing the livability of urban centers (National Academy of Engineering 2008).
 For these reasons, greening efforts in major cities can be seen across the United States.
 In Nashville, Tennessee, stormwater management has shifted to a focus on green infrastructure specifically dealing with the urban canopy in hopes to weatherize the city.
-Other efforts, such as those being made in Chesapeake Bay, aim to provide large amounts of nutrient removal to save the surrounding aquatic environment.
+Other efforts, such as those being made in Chesapeake Bay, aim to provide large amounts of nutrient removal to save the surrounding aquatic environment, and as a result, dozens of tree canopy restoration projects have been launched throughout the Northeastern United States.
 To aid in such efforts, watershed planning uses crediting systems for implementation of stormwater control measures (SCMs).
-In order to properly credit urban trees for restoration efforts, a wholistic knowledge of the interception potential of urban tree species is imperative.
+To properly credit urban trees for restoration efforts, a wholistic knowledge of the interception potential of urban tree species is imperative.